 BEG - Cures

 To be understood under a cure is the use of the generally location bound natural healing means which are supported, planned and provided under medical supervision based on great medical experience.
 A pure stay for relaxation is not a cure in this sense.
-Such cures should not be a rest cure but rather more be exercise cures which will put the person in need of a cure in the position to stand up to the stresses and strains of daily life.

 A cure can be approved in the form of the cure taken in a spa hospital or sanatorium or as free healing cure.